zafargilani/zafilani/index.md

 ### About Me

-An innovative and strategic technology leader transforming businesses.
-An Artificial Intelligence and Data expert who over the years has contributed across industries such as telecom, energy, marketing research, sustainable technologies, healthcare and consulting.
-Led various successful cutting-edge deep learning projects to commercialisation that generated new revenue streams and business expansion.
-An award winning author of various peer-reviewed papers and articles in top-tier conferences and journals.
-Pioneered mobile Web content precaching and characteristics-based data banding.
-Covered by the Scientific American.
+Strategic Technology Leader & Subject Matter Expert with a PhD and extensive experience guiding C-suite stakeholders through digital and AI transformation.
+Combining deep technical authority in AI and Data to drive cutting-edge deep learning projects to commercialization generating millions in combined revenue and saving millions in costs for clients.
+Expert in constructing ROI-based business cases, navigating AI risk/security landscapes, and translating complex technical capabilities into clear business value for regulated industries such as telecom, marketing, energy, sustainable technologies and chemicals.

 ### Contact Me